Microorganisms in microgravity

 Phentotypic heterogeneity in microbial populations

 Microbes are, admittedly, relatively simple organisms: single cells, small genomes.
 We often assume that two microbial cells that have the same genome will behave in the same way if they’re in the same environment.
 But in reality, microbial populations are capable of generating surprising complexity even in when they’re composed of genetically identical individuals.
 This is sometimes due to interactions with each other or with the environment, but sometimes it’s simply stochastic!
 I’m curious about how this diversity– even the stochastic kind– can make a population better adapted to its environment.
-In the lab, I’ve been investigating phenotypic heterogeneity in tolerance to the toxin formaldehyde in populations of Methylobacterium extorquens.
-And with colleagues from the SFI Complex Systems Summer School, I’m using agent-based modeling to investigate when and how phenotypic heterogeneity can evolve in a microbial population (see details at the Pheno-Evo page!).
-You can read more about the surprising “individuality” of bacterial cells in a blog post I wrote in 2017, and in this recent article in Quanta Magazine, which features my work and the work of many others.
+During my postdoctoral work, I discovered a phenomenon of phenotypic heterogeneity in tolerance to the toxin formaldehyde in populations of Methylobacterium extorquens.
+And with colleagues from the SFI Complex Systems Summer School, I used agent-based modeling to investigate when and how phenotypic heterogeneity can evolve in a microbial population (see details at the Pheno-Evo page!).
+You can read more about the surprising “individuality” of bacterial cells in a blog post I wrote in 2017, and in this article in Quanta Magazine, which featured my work and the work of many others.

-The Methylobacterium are a group of plant-associated alphaproteobacteria that we think make a great system for studying microbial diversity.
+The Methylobacterium and Methylorubrum are a group of plant-associated alphaproteobacteria that make a great system for studying microbial diversity.
 They’re best-known for the model organism M. extorquens, a pink leaf-dweller that has long been studied for its ability to live solely on single-carbon compounds such as methanol.
-However, members of this genus are found all over the plant, are capable of metabolizing diverse growth substrates, and many play a role in promoting plant growth.
-I recently completed an investigation into the metabolism of lignin-derived aromatic compounds in Methylobacterium.
-I’m also currently part of a multi-institution research project using this genus to study the relationship between functional diversity and phylogenetic diversity in microbes, and how diverse microbial communities assemble on the plant host.
-This research is the basis for Methylothon, a project that brings microbial ecology into high school classrooms.
+However, members of this group are found all over the plant, are capable of metabolizing diverse growth substrates, and many contribute to plant growth promotion.
+During my postdoctoral work, I built a synthetic microbial community to degrade plant biomass, with methylotrophs playing an unusual role, and investigated the metabolism of lignin-derived aromatic compounds in Methylobacterium.
+I’ve also worked on a multi-institution research project using these genera to study the relationship between functional diversity and phylogenetic diversity in microbes, and how diverse microbial communities assemble on the plant host.
+This research was the basis for Methylothon, a project that uses our pink bacteria to bring microbial ecology into high school classrooms.